-- Follow the instructions on the package for thawing the puff pastry, bringing to room temperature per their recommendation.
+- Follow the instructions on the package for thawing the puff pastry bringing it to room temperature per their recommendation.

-- If you choose to remove the rind as I did, use a sharp knife, and a scraping motion so, you’ll take away as little of the cheese as possible.
+- If you choose to remove the rind as I did you’ll need to use a sharp knife.
+Remove the rind with a scraping motion, so you’ll take away as little of the cheese as possible.

 - The egg wash acts as a glue holding everything together.
 Brush the bottom before flipping then sides and top.